-Please note that at the time of submission for your Retired Permanent Residency application, rental income or pension income needs to be payable at the current date.
+Please note that at the time of submission of your Retired Permanent Residency application, the annuity or pension income needs to be payable at the current date.
 Bank statements will be needed as supporting evidence that these funds are credited into your account when submission takes place.

 Financially independent permit – the alternative to proving income

 For those applicants who cannot meet the required income levels for residency under the retired permit or retired visa a suitable alternative for those with assets over 12 million rand would be the Financially independent permit.
 You can read more about the permit and visa alternative here.